 Confidence & Professional Relationships

 Dental implants can improve your appearance by replacing missing or damaged teeth.
 This can have a positive impact if you have a career interacting with clients.
 Implants also look and feel like natural teeth.
 They are more secure than dentures, decreasing the likelihood of damage, further increasing confidence.
 The more confident you are in your profession, the more successful you can be.

 Smiling and the benefits that go along with it actually affects those around you as well.
 Studies show that seeing a smiling face activates your orbitofrontal cortex, which is responsible for sensory rewards.
 So not only do you feel better when you smile, people around you do as well!

 Feeling good about yourself doesn’t just leave a better visual impression on others; it allows you to be your best self.
 Maybe you’ll be more driven, more likely to approach a client or ask a partner for a favor, or more quick to pick up that extra project and overtime.
 It’s pretty impressive what a smile that you feel good about can do for your self-image.

 Speech & Diet with Dental Implants

 Many professions require regular public speaking.
 Individuals with dentures or missing teeth sometimes have problems with their speech.
 Receiving dental implants can ensure that your teeth are functioning normally, correcting any issues with speech.

 Having a restricted diet due to missing teeth or poor oral health can cause an individual to miss out on opportunities such as group gatherings for work.
 Having dental implants instead of dentures can ensure that patients do not need to live with restrictions to what they can consume.

 Career-wise, dental implants are a great investment.
 If you’re missing teeth and are considering dental implants, don’t hesitate to make the jump.
-Implants can help you in your current career or open up new opportunities for you down the road.
-They may also increase your earning potential.
-Thanks for reading!
+Permanent teeth prosthetics can help you in your current career or open up new opportunities for you down the road, which may also increase your earning potential.